a2k42/workspace-template/NOTES.md

     ]
 ```

-Then the `tsconfig.lib.json` will tell our build to output typescript declarations for out components, but not to transpile `.js` files.
+Then the `tsconfig.lib.json` will tell our build to output typescript declarations for the components, but not to transpile `.js` files.

 ```json
 {